apurvakokate/Reproducibility/README.md

 Interestingly, even though the test accuracies across training runs seem close with respect to some decimal places.
 The prediction difference most always varies.

-Consequently, we introduce a newer metric: *Effective Test Accuracy* as a better measure of performance compared to *Test Accuracy*.
+Consequently, we introduce a newer metric: *Effective (0/1) Test Accuracy* as a better measure of *trusting* the performance compared to just *Test Accuracy*.

-*Effective Test Accuracy*  is the test accuracy measure of a neural net model subject to its prediction differences across an integer number of training runs.
+*Effective Test Accuracy*  is the test accuracy measure of a neural net model subject to its prediction differences across an number (integer) of training runs.

 We hope, our findings can add to the adoption of *Effective Test Accuracy* by the research community when reporting neural network modeling results.